-On this page, you’ll learn how your ministry can join the Reconciling movement.
+On this page you’ll learn how your ministry can affiliate with the Reconciling movement.

-CHURCHES • COMMUNITIES • CAMPUS MINISTRIES • COLLEGES • REGIONAL COMMUNITIES
+CHURCHES • COMMUNITIES • CAMPUS MINISTRIES • REGIONAL COMMUNITIES

-What does it mean to be a Reconciling ministry?
+What does it mean to affiliate with RMN?

 Reconciling congregations, communities, and campus ministries (RCs) who affiliate with RMN embrace RMN’s commitment to achieving LGBTQ justice and full inclusion in the life and ministry of The United Methodist Church, both in policy and in practice.
 They engage in the ministry of Reconciliation in two ways: